12 Apr 2022

 5. Travelling with her family, Tara enjoyed every minute of it.

 IV.
-Replace the underlined words by a participle in the following sentences:
+Replace the underlined words with a participle in the following sentences:

 Example: When young people wear soiled clothes on formal occasions to show rebelliousness.